-Two-time NCAA champion skier Miles Havlick is in his first season as head Nordic coach at his alma mater.
+Two-time NCAA champion skier Miles Havlick is the head Nordic coach at his alma mater.
 In his first season in 2019, Havlick developed Julia Richter, who was the NCAA champion in the women's freestyle.

 Havlick claimed the 2013 20-km freestyle and the 2012 20-km classical titles with the Utes.
 He was a seven-time All-American during his four-year career, a three-time Ski Racing Magazine Nordic Collegiate Skier of the Year and the two-time RMISA Men's Nordic MVP.

 Following his Utah career, Havlick raced professionally with the Sun Valley Ski Education Foundation Gold Team.
 He finished in the top 10 several times at the U.S. National Championships and competed regularly on the U.S. Super Tour and Alpen Cup.
 Havlick won a World Loppet 42-km freestyle marathon in Australia in 2017.

 Havlick recently coached with the Birkebeiner Nordic Ski Club and Victorian Junior cross country ski team in Australia in 2017.
 He worked as an assistant coach and wax technician for the Australian Junior National Team at the World Junior Championships and was a wax technician for the Australian National Team in China in 2018.

 The Boulder, Colo., naive periodically volunteered with the Utah ski team, recently as an assistant coach at the 2018 NCAA Championships.